kyma-project/kyma/docs/compass/04-01-compass.md

 ## Default Kyma installation

-This is a single-tenant mode, which provides the complete cluster Kyma installation with all components, including Compass and Agent.
-In this mode, Agent is already connected to Compass and they both work in a single-tenant mode as well.
+This is a single-tenant mode, which provides the complete cluster Kyma installation with all components, including Compass and Runtime Agent.
+In this mode, Runtime Agent is already connected to Compass and they both work in a single-tenant mode as well.
 Using this mode, you can register external Applications in Kyma.
 To enable it, follow the cluster Kyma installation and use the [`installer-cr-cluster-with-compass.yaml.tpl`](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-cr-cluster-with-compass.yaml.tpl) configuration file.

 ![Kyma mode1](./assets/kyma-mode1.svg)